karasgit/INDX-for-Voron-2.4/README.md

 <img width="693" height="625" alt="X-carriage" src="https://github.com/user-attachments/assets/3909c795-460f-4523-9931-f1ac81de0b9f" />

-X-carriage V2 extend X axis movement.
 There is also sensorless version.
 Another alternative is here https://www.printables.com/model/1644881-indx-9mm10mm-belt-mount-for-vorons-standard-belt-p

 Tool holder is mounted on original back extrusion (2020).
 It is adjustable in Z axis +-1.5 mm.
 It is possible to mount max.
 8 tools with 36 mm distance (without Bondtech part cooling) or 7 tools with 42 mm distance (with Bondtech part cooling).